-If this exception applies, enter a "P" in the "exceptions box" located next to Line 27, and leave Line 27 blank.
+If this exception applies, enter a "P" in the "exceptions box" located next to Line 27, and enter the amount of underpayment interest due, if any, on Line 27.

 Short Taxable Year.
 If the Taxed S Corporation's tax year is less than four months, or if the requirements to make an estimated tax payment were not met before the first day of the last month in the short tax year, the Taxed S Corporation is not subject to estimated tax interest.